-4. Responses to True Fires or Smoke Conditions Indicative of a Fire
+4. Responses to True Fires or Smoke Conditions Indicative of a Fire o First close any open windows in your room, then open door slowly.

 Immediately report the fire to Central Dispatch 911 or to Campus Police (580)332-3875 or activate a nearby fire alarm pull station if one is accessible.
 Remain calm, turn lights on, and dress appropriately.